Responding to Law Enforcement Agencies

 In this way, we may respond to the law enforcement agency within the scope assessed appropriate, and only ① in the case of an order for seizure for investigation, ② if there is a request for cooperation with an investigation with a legal basis (such as Investigation-Related Inquiry in Japan), and ③ if judged that it would avert present danger.

 These laws not only apply to us but similarly apply to other business operators in Japan.

 What does it mean to respond to a law enforcement agency?

-When we respond to a law enforcement agency, we will submit the information registered by our services (including use data) for a relevant person such as a suspect or victim to the law enforcement agency, such as the police, to aid in solving cases when a crime has been committed or a person's life, body, or property are threatened only where ① to ③ above apply.
+When we respond to a law enforcement agency, we will submit the information registered by our services (including usage data) for a relevant person such as a suspect or victim to the law enforcement agency, such as the police, to aid in solving cases when a crime has been committed or a person's life, body, or property are threatened only where ① to ③ above apply.
 When responding to a law enforcement agency, we will not submit or provide information on unspecified users.

-As an service provider, we have a responsibility to offer a safe and secure environment for users to feel at ease using our services.
+As a service provider, we have a responsibility to offer a safe and secure environment for users to feel at ease using our services.
 As explained below, we may respond to law enforcement agencies only within the restraints of the law and in cases that meet our strict standards.

 In the case of international requests

 We handle requests from overseas in accordance with frameworks for international investigation cooperation such as 'The Act on International Assistance in Investigation and Other Related Matters' and mutual legal assistance treaties (MLAT) with specific countries.
 This includes instances where the Japanese police may receive a request via the International Criminal Police Organization (ICPO), or Japan's Ministry of Foreign Affairs may receive a request via an embassy.
 The same rules regarding warrants and verification by privacy protection organizations and other handling rules apply.